This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - LDL cholesterol is called bad cholesterol because it forms plaque in your arteries.
 As plaque builds up, your arteries become narrow, and less blood flows through.
 When plaque decreases blood flow to your heart, you may have chest pain.
-If plaque completely blocks an artery that bring blood to your heart, you may have a heart attack.
+If plaque completely blocks an artery that brings blood to your heart, you may have a heart attack.
 Plaque can break off and form blood clots.
 Blood clots may block arteries in your brain and cause a stroke.
+The level should be less than 130 mg/dL and is best at about 100 mg/dL.